-Street reconstruction in the Downtown District over the last 15 years has occurred with pedestrians in mind.
-Bulb-outs and refuge islands are frequently incorporated into the street design.
-Safer continental style crosswalks are used wherever it is legal to do so, and sidewalks have been widened where possible while striking a balance with lane width.
+while striking a balance with lane width.
 Vegetation and paving features also provide visual cues to drivers for the appropriate speed limit.
 The Visioning report recommends providing seating opportunities throughout downtown.
-It is difficult to strike a balance between providing seating and restricting sidewalk width.
-One possible option is to encouraging businesses at suitable locations, such as where there are sidewalk bulb-outs or wider sections of sidewalk, to place daytime benches on to the sidewalk.
+It is difficult to balance between providing seating and restricting sidewalk width.
+One possible option is to encourage businesses at suitable locations, such as where there are sidewalk bulb-outs or wider sections of sidewalk, to place daytime benches on to the sidewalk.
+This may also be advantageous because portable benches could be moved for snow clearing and in the evenings to deter undesirable loitering.